Nonperturbative Semiclassical Spin Dynamics for Ordered Quantum Magnets: Results

 The first term describes the antiferromagnetic (AFM) exchange interaction, with $J_{ij}>0$ acting on the first- and second-nearest neighbor bonds, while $\Delta_{ij}$ is the dimensionless exchange anisotropy.
 The second term represents the Zeeman interaction, expressed as the contraction of the external magnetic field $\bm{B}$ with the $g$-tensor $\bm{g}$ and the spin operator $\bm{S}_j$ of site $j$.
 Throughout the main text, we either assume that the external field is aligned with the easy-axis (taken to be the $z$-axis), or we employ an isotropic Heisenberg model with $\Delta_{ij} = 1$, which preserves the U(1) symmetry of the Hamiltonian for arbitrary field directions.
 Our main goal is to investigate the low-energy spin excitations of this model in the field-induced three-sublattice UUD ordered phase.

 The compound $\mathrm{KYbSe_2}$ (KYS) provides a representative realization of the model $\mathcal{H}$ with parameters $J_1 = 0.456 \ \text{meV}$, $J_2/J_1 \simeq 0.043$, and $\Delta_{ij} = 1$.
 Figure~\ref{fig:1}{\bf b} shows the magnetization curve of KYS under an external magnetic field applied along the $x$-axis, with the 1/3-plateau phase highlighted in orange.
 Our main results for KYS in this plateau phase at $B = 4~\mathrm{T}$ are presented in Fig.~\ref{fig:1}{\bf d}, where we compare the INS cross-section with simulations performed using THED and MPS methods along the $(H,H,3)$ direction (see Fig.~\ref{fig:1}{\bf c} for the momentum path).
-Technical details of both approaches are provided in the ``Methods'' section.
 Notably, both methods reproduce the key spectral features observed in the INS data.

 Three bright branches are observed below 1.0~meV, corresponding to collective single-magnon excitations originating from the three sublattices.
 These modes are well described by including the leading $1/S$ correction to linear spin wave theory (LSWT)~\cite{AliceaJ2009,Starykh2015,KamiyaY2018a}.
 However, as we will show below, the spectral weight between 1.0 and 1.6~meV exhibits a structured two-magnon continuum that cannot be captured by any finite-order $1/S$ expansion~\cite{KamiyaY2018a,ScheieAO2024}.
 Remarkably, both the THED and MPS methods accurately reproduce these non-perturbative features.
 A central message of this work is that, beyond capturing such effects, the THED approach provides complementary insights to MPS by elucidating the internal structure of the two-magnon continuum.